tensorzero/tensorzero/examples/ner-dicl/README.md

 At this point, your ClickHouse database will include inferences in a structured format along with feedback from the exact match and Jaccard similarity metrics.
 You can now use TensorZero recipes to learn from this experience to produce better variants of the NER system.
-Since the initial performance of GPT-4o mini is not very good (I saw ~8% exact match accuracy), we'll use the DICL recipe to improve the performance of the model.
+Since the initial performance of GPT-4o mini is not very good (we saw ~7% exact match accuracy), we'll use the DICL recipe to improve the performance of the model.
 At the conclusion of that notebook you should see a few blocks to add to `tensorzero.toml` to update the system to use the new model and the corresponding variant.
 Even with ~80 good examples and k=10 for retrieval, we see a significant improvement in performance over the base model.
 You can experiment with other recipes,models, prompts you think might be better, or combinations thereof by editing the configuration.